 When I first created my house manual, I researched what the content should include.
 The manual is a great place to present guests with both your house rules and information on the different functions of the home.
 I had to ask myself, “What comprehensive information and instructions do I want to include in this house manual?”

-What are the must-have house manual instructions and policies for an Airbnb property?:
+What are the must-have Airbnb house manual instructions and policies for hosts?:

 - Check-In Time